Martinsos/Martinsos/README.md

 - ⚡ Fun fact: ...
 -->

-Hi all!
 I am a computer scientist / software engineer / founder, currently focused on shaping the future of web app development with 🐝 https://github.com/wasp-lang/wasp 🐝 .

 While I am a generalist and enjoy learning new languages, currently I am having most of of the fun while coding in Haskell and Javascript.